 Martin Yale Industries offers a broad range of folding machines that are best suited for small businesses, schools, churches and mailrooms.
-The company's folders range in size from a small, single-sheet-fed, 8.5 x 11-inch (47 x 28 cm) desktop unit to a 12 x 18-inch (30.5 x 46 cm) format with a feed-table capacity of up to 500 sheets.
-Folders are available with a variety of options, including preset positions for standard folds on manual adjustment machines and preprogrammed folds on electronic automatic machines.
-The folding machines can process 2,200 to 20,000 sheets per hour.
+The company’s folders range in size from a small, single-sheet-fed, 8.5 x 11-inch (47 x 28 cm) desktop unit to a 12 x 18-inch (30.5 x 46 cm) format with a feed-table capacity of up to 500 sheets.
+Folders are available with a variety of options, including preset positions for standard folds on manual adjustment machines and preset, pre-programmed folds on electronic automatic machines.
+The Martin Yale Folding Machines can process from 2,200 to 20,000 sheets per hour.

 7. Neopost (postage meters, folding machines, software, address printers)

-Neopost's mailing systems and letter-folding and insert machines are specifically designed with small businesses in mind.
-Models range from petite desktop machines for home offices to larger mailroom designs with built-in scales and touchscreens.
-The company's postage meters can process more than 140 U.S. Postal Service rates and services.
+Neopost‘s mailing systems and letter-folding/insert machines are specifically designed with small businesses in mind.
+Models range from petite desktop machines built for home offices to larger mailroom designs with built-in scales and touchscreens.
+The company’s postage meters can process more than 140 U.S. Postal Service rates and services.

 Neopost also offers machines that specifically fold letters, as well as devices than can handle inserts and folding letters.
-Its small business options can fold 1,350 to as many as 2,400 letters per hour.
+Its small business options can fold from 1,350 to as many as 2,400 letters per hour.
 Neopost sells address printers as well.
-Its website lists five address-printing systems, designed for businesses of varying sizes.
+The website lists five address-printing systems on its website, which are designed for businesses of varying sizes.

 8. Pitney Bowes (postage meters, folding machines, software, letter openers)

-Pitney Bowes offers several types of postage meters and letter-folding machines, as well as mailing services, inserters, letter openers, sorters, specialty printers and software.
-Its letter openers include the DL200 Letter Opener, which can open 250 letters per minute.
-This type of machine is geared toward businesses receiving mass quantities of mail.
+Pitney Bowes offers several types of postage meters and letter-folding machines, as well as mailing services, inserters, letter openers, sorters, specialty printers and software solutions.
+The business’s letter opener selection includes the DL200 Letter Opener, which can open 250 letters per minute.
+This type of machine is better geared toward businesses receiving mass quantities of mail.
 The DL50 model is better designed for smaller operations.

-While many of Pitney Bowes' products and services target enterprises, the company does offer suitable postage meters and folding machines for SMBs.
-The SendPro C200 is compact and powerful, and it allows entrepreneurs to compare options from three major carriers (including USPS and UPS), print postage, weigh packages, print shipping labels and more.
-The Mailstation2 postage meter acts as a scale and prints postage as well.
+While many of the products and services Pitney Bowes offers are targeted toward enterprises, the company offers suitable postage meters and folding machines for SMB as well.
+The SendPro C200 is compact and powerful and allows entrepreneurs to compare options from three major carriers (including USPS and UPS), print postage, weigh packages, print shipping labels and more.
+The mailstation2 postage meter acts as a scale and prints postage as well.

 Pitney Bowes, which has one of the most diverse selections of postage tools of the companies on this list, also offers affordable financing for its mailing solutions; some systems are as low as $36.99 per month.